cloudlinux/cloudlinux-doc/docs/command-line_tools/README.md

 * server diagnostics performed by a server administrator for detecting the most common errors in the configuration or software operation;
 * the focused check of the servers for typical errors performed by the support engineers before proceeding to the detailed analysis of the customer tickets;
-* servers automatic check by cron with the following generation of the reports and email them to the server administrator (_only for cPanel_).
+* servers automatic check by cron with the following generation of the reports and email them to the server administrator.
     * Set option `ENABLE_CLDIAG` to `false` in config `/etc/sysconfig/cloudlinux` if you want to disable automatic check by cron permanently
-    * Use the cldiag key `--disable-cron-checkers` for disabling separate checkers if you wnat to disable only some checkers (<span class=“notranslate”>lve-utils >= 4.2.18-1</span>)
+    * Use the cldiag key `--disable-cron-checkers` for disabling separate checkers if you want to disable only some checkers (<span class=“notranslate”>lve-utils >= 4.2.18-1</span>)
+    * A default email is `root@localhost.localdomain`.
+Note that the settings of the mail server can change the final email.

+You can change the email in the following ways:

+* In your control panel by changing the mail server settings
+* By changing the `/etc/sysconfig/cloudlinux` config:
+  * Set the desired email instead of the default CP value in the `EMAIL` option
+  * Set the `CP` value in the `EMAIL` option in the `license_check` section.
+Add an option with the path to the panel script for receiving emails:
+    ```
+    {PANEL_NAME}_getemail_script=/path/to/getemail_script)
+    ```
+  `{PANEL_NAME}` is the name of the panel from the `cldetect --detect-cp-name` command output.
+  * If there is no panel script, the default email (`root@localhost.localdomain`) will be used.
+  * The `/path/to/getemail_script` file should be executable and output to stdout the admin email to which an email with checks results will be sent.
+Note that the settings of the mail server can change the final email.

 In all cases, for the negative checker result, the exit code will be > 0 (at the moment it will be equal to the number of failed checkers).